NehaDhirendraSirur/Multilingual_Text_Classification/README.md

 # Multilingual Text Classification with IndicCorp Dataset

+More details about this project are available in our research paper: [IEEE Xplore](https://ieeexplore.ieee.org/document/10923964).

 ## Overview
 This project presents a **Multilingual Text Classification System** using **IndicCorp**, a monolingual dataset with **11 Indic languages**.
 The methodology integrates **CountVectorizer** for feature extraction and **Multinomial Naïve Bayes** for classification, achieving **73.37% accuracy**.